 The Skit Book: 101 Skits from Kids

-116. Make the classic kid craft: a sock monkey.
+Make the classic kid craft: a sock monkey.
 Make one from scratch or buy a sock monkey kit.
-Use classic sock monkey socks or mix it up a little with striped socks and a little embroidery.
+But don’t limit yourself to a monkey.
+Try making a sock elephant, a unicorn whale, a koala, a sloth, a kangaroo, a snake, a raccoon, or a dinosaur.

 Sock monkey tutorial